himanshu-sekher-padhy/traveGO-travel-journal/README.md

-# 🌍 traveGO — Travel Journal Web App
+# 🌍 traveGO — Travel Journal

 Welcome to **traveGO** — a simple, static travel journal built with **ReactJS** and **custom CSS**.
 It displays travel entries with essential information like place name, country, visit dates, a brief description, and a Google Maps link.
 This project is created for practicing how to **pass data through React props** in a clean and component-based setup.